weavejester/lein-ring/README.md

 * `:servlet-path-info?` -
   If true, a :path-info key is added to the request map.
 Defaults to true.

 These keys should be placed under the `:ring` key in `project.clj`, and are optional values.
 If not supplied, default values will be used instead.

+A war file can also include additional resource files, such as images or stylesheets.
+These should be placed in the directory specified by the Leiningen `:resources-path` key, which defaults to "resources".